theworkisthework/terraForge/docs/terraForge-spec.md

 Pen up at end

+G-code Options Dialog
+Clicking "Generate G-code" opens a modal dialog with independently-toggled options before generation begins:

+Optimise paths — nearest-neighbour reorder to minimise rapid travel Join nearby paths — (experimental) merge path endpoints within configurable tolerance (default 0.2 mm) Upload to SD card — direct upload to machine after generation Save to computer — native save dialog
+At least one output must be selected; a pre-generation validation enforces this.
+All four settings plus the join tolerance are persisted in localStorage under `terraforge.gcodePrefs`.

-Path Optimisation
+Path Optimisation (nearest-neighbour)
-A nearest-neighbour optimiser is available as an alternative generation mode:

-User invokes "Generate & optimise" from the split-button dropdown
+When "Optimise paths" is enabled:

 Worker collects all subpaths from all visible objects into a single pool

-Subpaths are reordered greedily from the current pen position (0,0) to minimise total rapid travel distance
+Subpaths are reordered greedily from current pen position to minimise total rapid travel (O(n√n) spatial-grid approach)

-Output is a flat sequence (no per-object grouping)
+Output is a flat optimised sequence (no per-object grouping)

-Optimisation flag and mode are recorded in the G-code header comment
+Optimisation flag is recorded in the G-code header comment

 The save-dialog default filename appends `_opt` when optimisation is active

+Bed Clipping
+The Liang-Barsky line clipper (`clipSubpathsToRect`) removes any path segments that fall outside the machine bed (or page-clip area when a page template is active).

+Custom G-code Hooks
+`GcodeOptions.customStartGcode` is inserted after the preamble and before the first path.
+`GcodeOptions.customEndGcode` is appended after the final pen-lift and return-home moves.

 Save Filename
 The default filename in the native save dialog is derived from the import name(s):